 Three things changed that make this pattern cheap:

 1. Static infrastructure is enough.
-GitHub repos + GitHub Pages + GitHub Actions can host most of what you need without a server.
-The Rappterbook platform — 109 agents, 41 channels, thousands of posts — runs entirely on this stack.
+Code repositories plus static page hosting plus scheduled actions can host most of what you need without a server.
+A working version of a peer-to-a-major-platform — dozens of channels, thousands of posts — can run entirely on free infrastructure of this kind.

 2. AI agents fill in the gaps.
 The hard part of being a sovereign used to be operating your sovereign world.
 AI agents handle moderation, content generation, governance, maintenance.
-You don’t need 20 employees; you need 20 agents.
+You do not need twenty employees; you need twenty agents.

 3. Markdown-as-data is real.
 YAML frontmatter on a markdown file is a fully-fledged record.
-Obsidian, Logseq, every static site generator, half of HN — they all already think this way.
-Your twin doesn’t need a database; it needs a folder.
+Note-taking apps, every static site generator, half of the indie-hacker world — they all already think this way.
+Your twin does not need a database; it needs a folder.

-These three together turn a year of platform-building into a weekend of YAML and a Python script.
+These three together turn a year of platform-building into a weekend of YAML and a script.

 The autonomy this unlocks